-- 0 Bit set if count is to be decremented before instruction is started.
+- O Bit set if count is to be decremented before instruction is started.
 This form is for ordinal positioning.
-I.e. in BASIC the first attribute within a dynamic array (e.g. EXTRACT(ITEM,1,0,0) is logically the beginning of the string.
+I.e. in BASIC the first attribute within a dynamic array (e.g. EXTRACT(ITEM, 1, 0, 0) is logically the beginning of the string.

-- 1 Bit is zero if scan is to be terminated when a character is found which is greater than the delimiter.
+- is zero if scan is to be terminated when 1 Bit а character is found which is greater than the delimiter.
 This format is used when scanning for system level delimiters.
 Logical character compares are used, i.e. X'FE' is > X'20'.
-If bit is set, scan to be terminated only when a character is found which is greater than the character contained in SC2.
-Note: if the delimiter character is also SC2 the state of this bit is not significant.
+If bit is set, scan to be terminated only when a character is found which is greater than if the character contained in SC2. the Note: delimiter character is also SC2 the state of this bit is not significant.

-- 2 Scan delimiter is X'FE'
+- 2 Scan delimiter is X'FE' AM

 - 3 Scan delimiter is X'FD'.
+V M

 - 4 Scan delimiter is X'FC'.
+SVM

 - 5 Scan delimiter is contained in SCO.

 - 6 Scan delimiter is contained in SC1.

 - 7 Scan delimiter is contained in SC2.
 See bit 1 above.